drumicube/animatediff-batcher/README.md

 # animatediff-batcher

-This is a small scripting tool to batch process animatediff clips generated under automatic1111:
+A small scripting tool to batch process simple animatediff clips generated under automatic1111:
 This script will process all AnimateDiff clips stored in a predefined input folder (animatediff_input_folder).
 All clips will be regenerated, adding to them a ADetailer pass, an ESRGAN pass, an img2img hires fix pass and a frame interpolation pass (60fps) using Rife or IFRNET.
-To prevent the ADetailer crash on the second movie generation, Auto1111 is rebooted on each animation.
+To prevent ADetailer crashing on the second movie generation, Auto1111 is rebooted before processing each animation.

 The motivation behind this tool was pretty simple:
+Building AnimateDiff clips with high quality settings is very time consuming.
-Generate lots of quick and basic AnimateDiff clips under Auto1111 as usual.
+Just generate lots of quick and minimal AnimateDiff clips (on frame interpolation, no Adetailer, low res) under Auto1111 as usual.
-Cherry-pick your favorite ones, and let this tool runs for hours in the background to improve them.
+Then, copy your favorite selection in a working folder, and let this tool automatically rebuild them in higher quality.

 ## Requirements